03 LVN HISTORY

 Barbara Gonzaga of Mantua[5], born Hohenzollern (so to say of “early Prussian origin”), maintains active correspondence with John III Lochner, from which it is clear that the two – although there is a huge difference in status – have a relationship that can be described as friendship – more or less [6].

-The medical city doctor John II Lochner not only manages to marry into an extremely respected Nuremberg family, but with Clara Pirckheimer, a “great-grandaunt” of Albrecht Duerer’s friend Willibald Pirckheimer and advisor to Emperor Maximilian I, he fathers 16 children, of which just four reach adulthood.
-The high child mortality rate in the Middle Ages is the main reason why the final rise to the patrician class was impossible.
+The medical city doctor John II Lochner not only manages to marry into a famous Nurembergian family, but with Clara Pirckheimer, a “great-grandaunt” of Albrecht Durer’s friend Willibald Pirckheimer and advisor to Emperor Maximilian I, he fathers 16 children, of which just four reach adulthood.
+The high child mortality rate in the Middle Ages is the main reason why the final rise to the patrician class is impossible.
 This was certainly considered, as he had ordered his own coat-of-arms variant of the Lochner coat-of-arms created in 1431, in particular the originally silver crossbar is now “gilded” and covered with 2 balls (= or “holes” – Loch-ner in German language has that meaning), the helmet ornament forms an “open flight” instead of the usual buffalo horns[7].

-Her father, Michael II Lochner, is a rich merchant who is the first to import Venetian glass to Nuremberg and controls the trade route between the two cities.
-To his only daughter he made a special gift namely two extraordinarily beautiful glass cups for her wedding, which will impress Nuremberg’s patrician class so much that as a result this becomes fashionable among families such as the Imhoff.
+Her father, Michael II Lochner of Nuremberg, is a rich merchant who is the first to import Venetian glass to Nuremberg and controls the trade route between the two cities.
+To his only daughter he made a special gift namely two extraordinarily beautiful glass cups for her wedding, which will impress Nuremberg’s patrician class so much that – as a result – this becomes fashionable among families such as the Imhoff.

-Today one of these artistic beakers is to be seen in the Corning Museum of Glass in Corning, New York (the biggest glass museum of the world), and it shows the images of St. Catherine and St. Michael, as well as the coat-of-arms of the family Behaim of Schwarzbach.
-Their introduction testifies a new aesthetic sensibility among the urban elite of Northern Europe, says Andrea Bayer[9].
+Today one of these artistic beakers is to be seen in the Corning Museum of Glass in Corning, New York (the biggest glass museum of the world), and it shows the images of St Catherine and St Michael, as well as the coat-of-arms of the family Behaim of Schwarzbach.
+Their introduction testifies a new aesthetic sensibility among the urban elite of Northern Europe, Andrea Bayer says – Deputy Director for Collections and Administration at The Metropolitan Museum of Art[9].

 Catherine Lochner of Nuremberg celebrates wedding with none other than Michael IV Behaim of Schwarzbach on July 7, 1495: